unimib-datAI/marl-dfaas/README.md

 ## Project directory structure

+* `configs`: contains the specific configuration for the environment, models and other aspects of the experiments.
 * `dataset`: contains the dataset used to have real function invocations traces in the DFaaS environment (instead of generated ones).
-* `models`: the neural network models used for PPO and SAC algorithms, specified as JSON files.
 * `notebooks`: Python Jupyter notebooks used mainly to show plots of the experiments and do some simple prototyping or experiments.
 * `patches`: required custom patches to Ray RLlib or other libraries needed to